NagarjunaD024/analytics-project/chapter10/readme.md

 ## Summary

-learned to create a data pipeline calling APIs to maintain current data for Analytics Products.
+learned to create a data pipelines calling APIs to maintain current data for Analytics Products.
 Installed and configured Apache Airflow, and created a DAG with multiple tasks to update your database from an API.